hexagontk/hexagon/hexagon_site/pages/gradle.md

 * createCa: creates `ca.p12` and import its public certificate inside `trust.p12`.
 * createIdentities: creates the `<domain>.p12` store for all `sslDomain` variables.

-To use it apply `$gradleScripts/certificates.gradle` to your `build.gradle`.
+To use it, apply `$gradleScripts/certificates.gradle` to your `build.gradle`.

 To set up this script's parameters, check the [build variables section].
 This helper settings are:

-* sslDomain\[1-9] (REQUIRED): main domain for the identity store.
+* sslDomain\[1-9] (REQUIRED): the main domain for the identity store.
 You can create up to ten (from `sslDomain` to `sslDomain9`).
 Each of these variables has the format `subdomain1|subdomain2|subdomainN|domain.tld` subdomains are added to `<domain>.p12` alternative names (aside of `<domain>.test` and `localhost` which are always added).
 By default, no extra domains are added to the key store.
 * sslOrganization (REQUIRED): organization stated in created certificates.
 * sslCaFile: certificate authority key store file.
-By default: "ca.p12"
+By default: "ca.p12".
 * sslCaAlias: CA alias in the key store.
-If not provided, it will be "ca"
+If not provided, it will be "ca".
-* sslTrustFile: trust store file name, by default it is "trust.p12"
+* sslTrustFile: trust store file name, by default it is "trust.p12".
 * sslPath: path used to generate the key stores.
-By default it will be project's build directory.
+By default, it will be project's build directory.
 * sslPassword: password used for the generated key stores.
-By default it is the file name reversed.
+By default, it is the file name reversed.
 * sslValidity: validity period (in days) for certificates.
 If not provided, it will be 365.
 * sslCountry: country used in the certificates.
-By default it is the current locale's country code.
+By default, it is the current locale's country code.

 [TLD for local environments]: https://tools.ietf.org/html/rfc2606

 ## Lean

 This script changes the default Gradle source layout to be less bulky.
+To use it you must apply the `$gradleScripts/lean.gradle` script to your `build.gradle` file.
 It must be applied after the Kotlin plugin.

-TODO Describe source structure.
+After applying this script, the source folders will be `${projectDir}/main` and `${projectDir}/test`, and the resources will be stored also in these folders.

 ## TestNG